Plantar fasciitis: Non-surgical

 About 90% of plantar fasciitis cases improve within six months with conservative treatment, and within a year regardless of treatment.

-The recommended first treatment is a 4-6 week course which combines three elements: daily stretching, daily foot taping (using a special tape around the foot for supporting the arch) and individually tailored education on choosing footwear and other ways of managing the condition.
+The recommended first treatment is a four- to six-week course which combines three elements: daily stretching, daily foot taping (using a special tape around the foot for supporting the arch) and individually tailored education on choosing footwear and other ways of managing the condition.

+Reduction in pain and stress on the plantar fascia can be done by strengthening the muscles in the foot that support the arches through barefoot exercising, without footwear, compared to exercising in common footwear.

 If plantar fasciitis fails to respond to conservative treatment for at least three months, then extracorporeal shockwave therapy (ESWT) may be considered.
 Evidence from meta-analyses suggests significant pain relief lasts up to one year after the procedure.
 However, debate about the therapy's efficacy has persisted.
-ESWT is performed with or without anesthesia though studies suggest giving anesthesia diminishes the procedure's effectiveness.
+ESWT is performed with or without anesthesia, though studies suggest giving anesthesia diminishes the procedure's effectiveness.
 Complications from ESWT are rare and typically benign when present.
 Known complications of ESWT include the development of a mild hematoma or an ecchymosis, redness around the site of the procedure, or migraine.

 The third line of treatment, if shockwave therapy is not effective after around 8 weeks, is using customised foot orthoses which can offer short-term relief from pain.

-Affected people use further different treatments for plantar fasciitis but many have little evidence to support their use and are not adequately studied.
+Affected people use further different treatments for plantar fasciitis, but many have little evidence to support their use and are not adequately studied.

 Other conservative approaches include rest, massage, heat, ice, and calf-strengthening exercises, weight reduction in the overweight or obese, and nonsteroidal anti-inflammatory drugs (NSAIDs) such as aspirin or ibuprofen.
 The use of NSAIDs to treat plantar fasciitis is common, but their use fails to resolve the pain in 20% of people.

 Corticosteroid injections are sometimes used for cases of plantar fasciitis that have proven resistant to more conservative measures.
 There is tentative evidence that injected corticosteroids are effective for short-term pain relief up to one month, but not after that.

 Another treatment technique is known as plantar iontophoresis.
 This technique involves applying anti-inflammatory substances such as dexamethasone or acetic acid topically to the foot and transmitting these substances through the skin with an electric current.
 Some evidence supports the use of night splints for 1–3 months to relieve plantar fasciitis pain that has persisted for six months.
 The night splints are designed to position and maintain the ankle in a neutral position, thereby passively stretching the calf and plantar fascia during sleep.